julien6387/supvisors/docs/configuration.rst

 ``start_sequence``

-    This element gives the starting rank of the application in the ``DEPLOYMENT`` state, when appplications are started automatically.
+    This element gives the starting rank of the application in the ``DEPLOYMENT`` state, when applications are started automatically.
     When <= 0, the application is not started.
     When > 0, the application is started in the given order.